Wikisource: Tools built

 A MediaWiki extension called ProofreadPage was developed for Wikisource by developer ThomasV to improve the vetting of transcriptions by the project.
 This displays pages of scanned works side by side with the text relating to that page, allowing the text to be proofread and its accuracy later verified independently by any other editor.
 Once a book, or other text, has been scanned, the raw images can be modified with image processing software to correct for page rotations and other problems.
 The retouched images can then be converted into a PDF or DjVu file and uploaded to either Wikisource or Wikimedia Commons.

 This system assists editors in ensuring the accuracy of texts on Wikisource.
 The original page scans of completed works remain available to any user so that errors may be corrected later and readers may check texts against the originals.
 ProofreadPage also allows greater participation, since access to a physical copy of the original work is not necessary to be able to contribute to the project once images have been uploaded.
-Thus it enhances the project's commitment to the Wikimedia principle that anyone can contribute.